 Depending on the purpose of the tour, you may need to choose between a one-way or two-way communication system.
 One-way systems are designed for tours or walkthroughs that are guide driven.
 One example is an investor tour, where your benefactors need to know that you are complying with COVID-19 virus social distancing, employee hygiene, and facility security guidelines and/or mandates.

 A two-way system, where the guide and the participant can freely interact, are the best choice for the employee training scenarios mentioned above.

 Other Scenarios Where Communication Systems Overcome Social Distancing Challenges

 Site security at your factory or facility is of utmost importance during the COVID-19 virus pandemic.
 Many factories have already created policies limiting the number of nonessential visitors.
 When security personnel have a simple, effective method of contacting management about visitors, the facility’s protection is enhanced.
 In this case, a two-way comm system is a must.
-Corporate executives are keenly interesting in the day-to-day operation of the facilities under their charge.
-By conducting their tours with a limited number of attendees, you’re not only keeping their health protected, but sending a strong signal of your commitment to the welfare of the business and its team members.

 A Critical Aspect of Communication Systems – Cleaning and Sanitizing

 If there is one benefit gleaned from the coronavirus pandemic, it’s the increased awareness of hygiene and sanitation, both personal and in the workplace.
 Everything from door knobs to light switches to POS (point of sale) equipment gets special treatment when it comes to cleaning, sanitizing, and disinfecting.